eso/edps-doc/source/uves/reducing_demo.md

 # Reducing demo data

-Follow this procedure to quickly reduce SPHERE demo data.
-We assume that the `EDPS` Graphic User Interface and the SPHERE pipeline and the demo data are installed in your system.
+Follow this procedure to quickly reduce UVES demo data.
+We assume that the `EDPS` Graphic User Interface and the UVES pipeline and the demo data are installed in your system.
 For general instructions on how to install `EDPS` and the pipeline, please visit [https://www.eso.org/sci/software/pipe_aem_main.html](https://www.eso.org/sci/software/pipe_aem_main.html).